-On July 22, 2022, Osisko announced the filing of an early warning report in respect of Vior Inc. ("Vior") in connection with Vior's private placement offering of units.
+On July 22, 2022, Osisko announced the filing of an early warning report in respect of Vior in connection with Vior's private placement offering of units.
 Osisko exercised its equity participation right pursuant to an Investor Rights Agreement previously entered into by Vior and the Corporation and subscribed for 1,923,000 units at a price of \$0.13 per unit.

-On July 25, 2022, Osisko released its 2021 Sustainable Development Report, providing an overview of the Corporation's environmental, social, and governance ("ESG") performance and economic contributions in communities in which the Corporation operates.
+On July 25, 2022, Osisko released its 2021 Sustainable Development Report, providing an overview of the Corporation's ESG performance and economic contributions in communities in which the Corporation operates.